Flora-Segale27/Student/navigation/about.md

 - My mom's side of the family is from Italy, specifically Puglia, the "heel" Italy's "boot."
 Our Italian relatives have since then moved to Norther Italy, and now border Austria, Germany, and France.
 Their kids lean Italian, German, and English at school.

 <comment>
 Some of my most recent favorite pictures!
-Scroll to the right for more ...
+Scroll to the right for more!
 </comment>
 <div class="image-gallery">
   <img src="{{site.baseurl}}/images/about/anthony_selfie.png" alt="Image 1">